Chapter 17.25

 17.25.040 Water bodies – Allowed uses.

-The following activities or uses may be permitted in streams and/or their buffers when all reasonable measures have been taken to avoid adverse effects on species and habitats, the amount and degree of the alteration are limited to the minimum needed to accomplish the project purpose, and compensatory mitigation is provided for all adverse impacts that cannot be avoided:
+The following activities or uses may be permitted in water bodies and/or their buffers when all reasonable measures have been taken to avoid adverse effects on species and habitats, the amount and degree of the alteration are limited to the minimum needed to accomplish the project purpose, there will be no net loss of function and values of the fish and wildlife habitat conservation area, and compensatory mitigation is provided for all adverse impacts that cannot be avoided:

-A. Restoration of streams previously piped or channeled into a new or relocation streambed when part of a restoration plan that will result in equal or better habitat and water quality and quantity, and that will not diminish the flow capacity of the stream or other natural stream processes; provided, that the relocation has a state hydraulic project approval and all other applicable permits.
+A. Restoration of piped streams, stream rechanneling, or restoration or development of side channels or overflow channels, when part of a restoration plan that will result in equal or better habitat and water quality and quantity, and that will not diminish the flow capacity of the stream or other natural stream processes; provided, that the project has a state hydraulic project approval and all other applicable permits.

 B. Road, trail, bridge, and right-of-way crossings, provided they meet the following criteria: